 Warranties on manufactured homes

 It’s a well-known phenomenon for people buying older stick-built homes: whether it’s the roof, the foundation, the electrical, or something else entirely, there will probably be some repairs.
-Lucky for you, when buying a new manufactured home, this wear and tear won’t be present.
-Couple that with the fact that manufactured homes are built with streamlined, time-tested scientific processes, and usually you’ll have nothing to worry about.
+Lucky for you, when buying a brand new manufactured home, this wear and tear won’t be present.
+And, the fact that manufactured homes are built with streamlined, time-tested scientific processes means not having to trust a contractor or builder to do the job right!

 However, while it is a very small percentage of homebuyers who experience issues with their brand new manufactured homes, it can sometimes happen.
 That’s where warranties come in handy.